Repairing Credit With Late Payments - Credit Repair and Late Payments

 5 Steps to Repairing Credit After Late Payment

 Do you know that just one late payment can knock up to 100 points off your credit scores?
 That’s a big chunk that can easily send you into subprime credit score territory.
 Thus, the importance of repairing credit after late payment is made.
 While you may not be able to have it removed from your credit reports, you can at the very least minimize the impact.
+Having said that, we can not stress enough the importance of trying to never ever make a late payment on your credit card, car, or mortgage payment.
+Also, every lending institution has their own version of what is a "late payment" so read your contract to make sure you are aware of the time contraints of your payments.

 1) Make sure the late payment listing is correct.